openvinotoolkit/datumaro/site/content/en/docs/formats/cityscapes.md

   then the pixels have the regular ID of that class

-To make sure that the selected dataset has been added to the project, you can run `datum info`, which will display the project and dataset information.
+To make sure that the selected dataset has been added to the project, you can run `datum project info`, which will display the project and dataset information.

 ## Export to other formats